-The aim of your surgery is to remove the diseased part of your breast and sample your axillary lymph glands.
-If you have been told that you have cancer then surgery gives the best chance of a cure, although treatment may need to be combined with chemotherapy or radiotherapy (or both).
+The aim of your surgery is to remove the disease within your breast or to prevent subsequent disease in a risk reducing procedure.
+If you have been told that you have cancer then surgery gives the best chance of a cure, although treatment may need to be combined with other therapies such as chemotherapy, radiotherapy or endocrine (tablet) therapy.